Celebrating 22 years!

 If you have spent most of your time on skis on piste or on popular off piste runs, and want to escape the crowds, this course will give you the skills to access the mountains throughout the winter season by learning ski touring and more advanced backcountry skills.

 This course is also ideal as an introduction or preparation for famous ski tours such as the Haute Route (Chamonix to Zermatt) later in the season.
-The itinerary is flexible to take account of the previous skills, experience, and aspirations, but typically includes a 50:50 split of ski touring and off piste backcountry skiing.
+The itinerary is flexible to take account of the previous skills, experience, and aspirations, but typically includes a 50:50 split of ski touring and backcountry skiing.

 For this level you have skied a minimum of two weeks off piste before, such as a one week off piste course, and another week of off piste experience.
 Your key ambition is to improve and get some good instruction.
 If you are looking for an early season alternative to this course, see our Aosta ski touring week.